webdriverio/webdriverio/docs/guide.md

 $ curl -O http://selenium-release.storage.googleapis.com/3.0/selenium-server-standalone-3.0.1.jar
 ```

-** 3. Download the latest version geckdriver for your environment and unpack it in your project directory**
+** 3. Download the latest version geckodriver for your environment and unpack it in your project directory**

 Linux 64 bit